Student Board of Directors Application, Federal Reserve Bank of St. Louis

 The St. Louis Fed uses a scoring rubric and reviews student nominations and applications.
 Students are selected based on the quality of their essays and letters of recommendation.
 Due to the limited number of seats on the board, only one student per school will be accepted.

-Students who are selected will be notified in May.
+Students who are selected will be notified via phone in early May 2022.

-Members of the St. Louis Fed's student board of directors program come from diverse backgrounds and serve as liaisons between St. Louis area high schools and the Federal Reserve.
-During their year on the board, members of the student board meet every month September through May at the St. Louis Fed, Broadway and Locust Street.
+During their year on the board, members meet every month from late July/early August through May at the St. Louis Fed, Broadway and Locust Street.

-At these monthly meetings, students discuss issues related to economics and personal finance; participate in discussions with Bank leaders on topics ranging from professional development to career planning and progression; and, prepare a presentation about the Federal Reserve to be delivered to peers at their respective high school.
-After successful completion of the year long program, students can apply for summer internships.
+Students will discuss issues related to economics and personal finance; participate in discussions with St. Louis Fed leaders on topics ranging from professional development to career planning and progression; and prepare a presentation about the Federal Reserve to be delivered to peers at their respective high schools.

 Meetings are from 7:30 to 9 a.m., with two exceptions.
 In July/August, a luncheon meeting will be scheduled.
 A parent/guardian or family member is required to attend.
 In May, the meeting will be a recognition dinner for board members’ work.
 Teachers who recommended the students, and students’ parents and/or guardians, will be invited to the dinner.